ellemouton/website/content/posts/ark-vtxos-and-trees.md

 ![](/ark/vtxt-branch-layer.png#center)

 A few things to note about the diagram above:
 - I’ve chosen a radix of 2 here meaning that each branch transaction branches out to two new outputs.
 But we could have chosen a radix of four too.
-There are tradeoffs which we can get into later on.
+The tradeoff is depth against size: a higher radix gives a shallower tree, so fewer transactions to broadcast if you ever unroll, but each of those transactions is bigger in bytes.
 For the purpose of this example, we will stick with two.
 - If you look closely at the scripts of the branch transaction outputs, they differ to the VTXO outputs in two ways:
     - Here we have switched to MuSig2 for the collaborative path.
     - The timeout path here is spendable by the _Operator_ and so these outputs are “owned” by the Operator.
 This is an important difference.
 If one of these transactions ends up on-chain but the leaves spending them do not, then it does not mean anything for the Ark participants and their VTXO balances within the Ark.
 It just means that after the given timeout, the Operator will be able to sweep the funds.
 Note: participants in this tree would _refresh_ their VTXOs before the operator sweeps the funds - but we will get to that later on.